-2.1.2.2 CNSC Management Systems Inspection
+1.4.2.2 CNSC Management Systems Inspection

 The CNSC conducted a virtual desktop inspection on Management Systems in November 2020, resulting in 2 notices of non-compliance.
-Best Theratronics has opened CAPAs to be addressed in 2021.
+Best Theratronics opened CAPAs which were addressed and closed in 2021.

-2.1.2.3 Organizational Structure for the Management and Control of Licensed Activities
+1.4.2.3 Organizational Structure for the Management and Control of Licensed Activities

-Minor changes to Best Theratronics' organizational structure occurred in 2020.
-The position of Director of Quality and Regulatory Affairs became vacant.
-To ensure the maintenance of regulatory compliance, the responsibilities from this Director position was distributed between the Radiation Safety Officer and the Quality & Regulatory Manager.
-In addition, the role of Manufacturing & Facilities Operations Manager became a Director position.
+Minor changes to Best Theratronics' organizational structure occurred in 2021.
+The position of Director of Manufacturing & Facilities Operations became vacant.
+These director duties were split between the Production Planning Manager the supply chain department.
 The following roles outline the personnel employed to ensure licensed activities are properly managed at Best Theratronics:

-- Radiation Safety Officer

 - Quality & Regulatory Manager

 - Director of Engineering

 - Director of Cyclotron Operations

 - Technical Services Manager

-- Director of Manufacturing & Facilities Operations
+- Production Planning Manager

+- Supply Chain Manager

+- Radiation Safety Officer

 - Radiation Safety Specialist

 - Radiometric Measurement Specialist

 - Medical Physicist

 - Compliance Specialist

 - Quality Control Supervisor

 - Production Supervisors (3)

 - Contract Security Supervisor

 - Contract Security Officers

-2.1.3 Document Changes
+1.4.3 Document Changes

-Below is a list of the documents referenced in Best Theratronics License Conditions Handbook that were updated in 2020.
+Below is a list of the documents that were updated in 2021.
 Updates to such documents reflect changes in regulation, audit observations, and corrective action implementation.
-Updated versions of documents supporting the Class 1B licence was submitted to the CNSC as per requirement in the Licence Conditions Handbook:
+Updated versions of documents supporting the Class 1B licence were submitted to the CNSC as per requirement in the Licence Conditions Handbook: